redox-os/orbtk-book/src/de/ch02-04-workspace-orbtk-tinyskia.md

 * 2D rendering

-  We need a fast and complete implementation of all rendering functions that are supported in the OrbTK toolkit.
+  We need a fast and complete implementation of all rendering functions that are supported in the OrbTk toolkit.
 The following summary is a list of `tiny-skia` provided functions:

   * Pixmaps